 Simple Math to Calculate How Much Pizza to Purchase

-Most medium pizzas are cut into eight slices unless otherwise requested.
+As we mentioned before, the easiest way to calculate how much pizza you’ll need for your group is to follow the 3/8 rule.
+Here’s the reasoning behind that rule: Most medium pizzas are cut into eight slices unless otherwise requested.
 Therefore, each slice comprises 1/8 of the pizza.
 Since the average hungry person eats three slices of pizza, it follows that you must simply multiply the number of guests by 3/8.
 The resulting number will be the number of pizzas you need to order.

-If this does not work out to be a whole number, remember to round up.
+If the answer does not work out to be a whole number, remember to round up.
 And if you ever find yourself in doubt, the best thing to do is to round up.
 It’s always better to have too much instead of too little.
 After all, it will still taste just as good the next day.

 Of course, the equation can be changed slightly as necessary.
 If your party consists entirely of children, they will likely not eat three slices of pizza apiece.
 The average child will eat two slices.
 And if your party consists entirely of teenage boys or others with large appetites, expect them to eat four slices each on average.
 Adjust the equation as needed to fit your party.

+Use these guidelines to simplify placing orders for a large group and make pizza party planning a breeze.
 And if math has never been your strong suit and you just want to make sure the math is correct, enter your numbers into this widget to help you out.

 Note that this equation is intended to work with medium pizzas cut into eight slices.
 If you’re ordering small pizzas, these typically consist of six slices, while large pizzas consist of 10 and extra large consist of 12.